Beyond The Raven: The Poe You Don’t Know

 March 2020 – January 2021

 On August 18, 1920, Congress ratified the Nineteenth Amendment allowing women the right to vote.
-The Frazier Museum will coordinate Louisville suffrage effort, launching a major community celebration including more than 100 different partner organizations, and is working with the Louisville Office of Women to make sure the celebration is inclusive, and will examine and explore what suffrage looks like today.
+The Frazier Museum will coordinate Louisville suffrage effort, launching a major community celebration including more than 100 different partner organizations, and is working with the Louisville Office for Women to make sure the celebration is inclusive, and will examine and explore what suffrage looks like today.
 The exhibition will place Kentucky’s suffrage movement within the context of the national movement, while exploring the specifics of our state’s particular journey, its stars and its villains, its triumphs and defeats.